Holy Club

-The Holy Club was an organization at Christ Church, Oxford, formed in 1729 by brothers John and Charles Wesley, who later contributed to the formation of the Methodist Church.
+The Holy Club was an organization at Christ Church, Oxford, formed in 1729 by brothers John and Charles Wesley, who later founded Methodism.
 The brothers and associates, including George Whitefield, met for prayer, Bible study, and pious discipline.

 History

 The "Holy Club" started in November 1729 when John Wesley went to live at the University of Oxford.
 When he came to reside there, three of his friends along with himself agreed to spend three or four evenings together, every week.
 Their intention was to "read over" (skim through and discuss) the classics together, which they had already read before privately and to read a book about divinity on Sundays.
 Charles Wesley, John's brother, was one of the four individuals making up this small cell group.

 The actual title of "The Holy Club" was not a name which any of the members came up with, but rather was a title bestowed upon them (most likely as an insult by those trying to mock them).

 As many of the Holy Club's members went on to lead the Evangelical Revival within the Church of England, this organisation is often said to be the root of Methodism.